La-Sian/100-Days-Of-Code-/README.md

 Today was looking at array methods- .map and .filter, as well as mutability and immutability and also keys and lists.

+DAY 33

+Today was hackathon Friday.
+The goal was to make a to do list with react.
+We managed to create an input box and add to the list but never managed to have a working delete button.